What does a Food Service Aide do?

 Food Service Aide Job Description Sample

-A Food Service Aide is responsible for assisting in the preparation, cooking, and serving of food in a food service setting.
+A Food Service Aide is responsible for assisting in the preparation, cooking, and serving of food in a food service environment.
 This role involves maintaining cleanliness and organization in the kitchen and dining areas, ensuring food safety standards are met, and providing support to the kitchen staff.

 Responsibilities: